eedys1234/eedys1234/README.md

-### Hi there 👋

-I'm BackEnd Developer
+### I'm BackEnd Developer 👋👋👋👋

-I'm currently working on monitering solution company I'm currently learning BackEnd Tech
+- I'm currently working on monitering solution company
+- I'm currently learning BackEnd Tech

+skill stack
+ -

 <!--
 **eedys1234/eedys1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.